lfe-http/http/README.md

 # http
-General purpose data, functions, and utilties for use by HTTP clients, servers, URL-parsers, web frameworks, etc.
+General purpose data, functions, and utilties for use by LFE HTTP clients, servers, URL-parsers, web frameworks, etc.